Last Updated on

 In the Walnut Beach neighborhood, The Firehouse Gallery in a renovated a firehouse serves as exhibit hall for local artists

 A Milford icon, Seven Seas is where the “hoy maties” come for satisfying Fish and Chips.
 This place has been around forever, and is the perfect place to duck into for a midday beer.

 A terrific and quirky little restaurant, the Lazy Lobster turns into a scene on summer weekend nights.
-Patrons bring their own blenders (it’s bbyo), and owner Scott Wiseman has been known to haul plastic tables down to the beach.
+Patrons bring their own blenders (it’s bbyo).
+And owner Scott Wiseman occasionally hauls plastic tables down to the beach.